syspimp/ansible-module-netgear/README.md

 ## For you!

-.
-Read the requirements.txt to install a couple things.
+* Read the requirements.txt file to install a couple things.
-.
-Update the `group_vars/all` file with your custom configuration.
+* Update the `group_vars/all` file with your custom configuration.
 My wifi uses port 80, but the Cable Modem uses port 5000.
 Go figure.
-.
-Run the examples
+* Run the examples

 ## Notes